-- 122. (1) In addition to the measures provided for in this Act with regard to law enforcement. the MECS. transport authorities and municipalities, including municipal i- 10 ties in their capacity as core cities of their MTAs, must take active steps to develop systems to improve land transport law enforcement in their respective jurisdictions. - (2) Despite the provisions of any other law- - (a) an MEC; - (b) a transport authority;
+122. (1) In addition to the measures provided for in this Act with regard to law enforcement, the MECS, transport authorities and municipalities, including municipalities in their capacity as core cities of their MTAs, must take active steps to develop systems to improve land transport law enforcement in their respective jurisdictions.

+- (2) Despite the provisions of any other law-

+- (a) an MEC;

+- (b) a transport authority;

-- (c) a municipality, - called in this section an enforcement authority, may enter into an agreement in terms of which- - (i) land transport law enforcement functions are undertaken by one enforcement authority in the area of jurisdiction of another; - 20 - (ii) authorised officers of one such authority maybe seconded to another authority temporarily; - (iii) land transport law enforcement functions are undertaken jointly, or by a public or private sector agency on behalf of the authority, on terms and conditions set out in the agreement, including conditions as to which 25 authority must bear the costs involved.
+(c) a municipality,

+called in this section an enforcement authority, may enter into an agreement in terms of whichon terms and conditions set out in the agreement, including conditions as to which 25 authority must bear the costs involved.

+(i) land transport law enforcement functions are undertaken by one enforcement authority in the area of jurisdiction of another;

+- (ii) authorised officers of one such authority maybe seconded to another authority temporarily; - (iii) land transport law enforcement functions are undertaken jointly, or by a public or private sector agency on behalf of the authority,